sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid unjustified spikes in difficulty.** Difficulty should be representative of the song's intensity.
 - **Long-term slider velocity changes should be between 0.60x and 1.10x.**

+Additional guidelines for *10 key Insane* difficulties:

+- **Reasonable playability of harder patterns should be confirmed through playtesting.** There aren't strong precedents for all types of patterns at a higher level.